What to look out for on UEFA Women's Champions League Matchday 5

 There was a sensation on the very opening night of the group stage when Lyon, starting the defence of their eighth title, suffered their record European defeat 5-1 at home to Arsenal.
 The Gunners have a fine pedigree themselves, of course, but such a scoreline was barely thinkable.
 As they welcome Lyon to Arsenal Stadium, the home side know as long as they avoid a loss as heavy as that which they inflicted on OL, they will definitely be through.

-A draw would clinch first place for Arsenal and although their double goalscorer at Lyon, Beth Mead, is out injured, Vivianne Miedema is now in form, not least with the winner last time out against Juventus.
+A draw would clinch first place for Arsenal and although their double goalscorer at Lyon, Beth Mead, is out injured, Vivianne Miedema is now in form with a run of goals in her last four games including in both games against Juventus, notably the winner last week at home.
 Depleted Lyon, however, still have much to do to avoid a shock group exit but a win, even if Juve beat Zürich to prevent early progress for OL, would ensure the holders would only need a home draw against the Italian champions on Matchday 6.
+It would also get Lyon back on track after Sunday's late home loss to Paris Saint-Germain.

 Benfica's biggest test